 The parties here spend much time disputing whether the BIA must make discretionary relief available to deportable and excludable aliens on identical terms.
 As this case illustrates, the comparable-grounds approach does not do so.
-If Judulang were seeking entry to this country, he would be eligible for § 212(c) relief; voluntary manslaughter is "a crime involving moral turpitude," and so his conviction falls within an exclusion ground.
+If Judulang were seeking entry to this country, he would be eligible for §212(c) relief; voluntary manslaughter is "a crime involving moral turpitude," and so his conviction falls within an exclusion ground.
 But Judulang cannot apply for relief from deportation because the "crime of violence" ground charged in his case does not match any exclusion ground (including the one for "turpitudinous" crimes).
-See infra, at 485-486.
-Judulang argues that this disparity is impermissible because any disparity between excludable and deportable aliens is impermissible: If an alien may seek § 212(c) relief in an exclusion case, he also must be able to seek such relief in a deportation case.
-See Brief for Petitioner 47-51.^[8] But the Government notes that the immigration laws have always drawn distinctions between exclusion and deportation.
+See infra, at 13.
+Judulang argues that this disparity is impermissible because any disparity between excludable and deportable aliens is impermissible: If an alien may seek §212(c) relief in an exclusion case, he also must be able to seek such relief in a deportation case.
+See Brief for Petitioner 47-51.8 But the Government notes that the immigration laws have always drawn distinctions between exclusion and deportation.
 See Brief for Respondent 51.
-And the Government presses a policy reason for making § 212(c) relief more readily available in exclusion, but not deportation) to report themselves to immigration officials, by applying for advance permission to exit and reenter the country.
-In contrast, applying § 212(c) uniformly might lead all aliens to "try to evade immigration officials for as long as possible," because 485 they could in any event "seek [discretionary] relief if caught."
+And the Government presses a policy reason for making §212(c) relief more readily available in exclusion cases.
+Doing so, it argues, will provide an incentive for some resident aliens (i.e., those eligible for a waiver from exclusion, but not deportation) to report themselves to immigration officials, by applying for advance permission to exit and reenter the country.
+In contrast, applying §212(c) uniformly might lead all aliens to "try to evade immigration officials for as long as possible," because they could in any event "seek [discretionary] relief if caught."
 Id., at 52.